ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 driving open science and open data initiatives with creativity and local impact.

-Package development is the type of project most chosen by this group, but other champions have taken on the challenge of becoming reviewer in our software peer-review community.
+Package development is most common type of project tackled by our Champions, but some have also taken on the challenge of becoming reviewers in our software peer-review community.

 Multilingualism plays an important role in the Champions Program, as part of their outreach activity, this year we have events and workshops